 Everything!
 This High Tea is a dream come true.
 It’s a way of sharing the Claris experience with everyone.
 For two hours you are treated to the most amazing High Tea inspired by Claris’ world in Paris!

 Along with the books you’ve written and illustrated, you also have a collection of bespoke scarves.
 When did you first come up with the idea to give admirers of your work the opportunity to have wearable art in their fashion wardrobe?

-I had illustrated scarves for many luxury brands in the beginning of my career so it was a natural progression to develop my own collection.
-I love Silk Twill and to me a scarf is the perfect wearable canvas of my art.
+I had illustrated scarves for many luxury brands at the beginning of my career so it was a natural progression to develop my own collection.
+I love Silk Twill and to me, a scarf is the perfect wearable canvas of my art.